 We want to give you the opportunity to weigh-in on some exclusive new Red Hat Training content!

-Continue reading “Close out the year with a taste of Red Hat Training”
+Continue reading “Impact the future of Red Hat Training Video Classroom”

 In this blog post, originally posted on Ales Nosek – The Software Practitioner, I am going to talk about how I installed OpenShift 4.1 on a Fedora laptop with 16 GB of RAM.
 If you are interested in deploying your own OpenShift instance whether for evaluation or testing please follow along with me.

 Continue reading “Installing OpenShift 4.1 Using Libvirt and KVM”

 This article is the first in a series of three articles which share my experience with troubleshooting the performance of Vert.x applications.
 The first article, originally posted on Ales Nosek – The Software Practitioner, provides an overview of the Vert.x event loop model, the second article covers techniques to prevent delays on the event loop, and the third article focuses on troubleshooting of event loop delays.

 Programming with Vert.x requires a good understanding of its event loop model.
 From what I saw in practice, delayed or blocked event loop threads are the number one contributor to performance problems with Vert.x applications.
 But don’t worry.
 In this article, we are going to review the event loop model.